Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 In Conclusion

-If you lack self-worth, it is such a painful and precarious position to be in because another person can easily take away their love and affection, leaving you feeling like you have nothing left to go on with or maybe even live for.
+If you lack self-worth, you are in a painful and precarious position because another person can easily take away your love and affection, leaving you feeling like you have nothing left to go on with or maybe even live for.

-Before healing these unconscious underlying programs and beliefs, we can live in constant fear of love being taken away in any relationship, because of not yet knowing how to grant it back to ourselves.
-This leaves you believing you are unworthy of everything you desire, especially being seen, heard, held and loved.
+Before healing these unconscious underlying programs and beliefs, we can live in constant fear of love being taken away in any relationship because we do not yet know how to grant it back to ourselves.
+This leaves us believing we are unworthy of everything we desire, especially being seen, heard, held, and loved.

-The great news is this can be directly addressed, healed and reversed, and I am thrilled every year to host the Thrive Membership Program.
-This is an exclusive 10-week online Live bootcamp, to help get you on track with your Self, life and others after abuse.
+The great news is this can be directly addressed, healed, and reversed, and I am thrilled to host the Thrive Membership Program every year.
+This is an exclusive 10-week online Live boot camp to help get you on track with your Self, life, and others after abuse.

-What I covered today – creating self-worth, self-value and learning healthy boundary setting – is addressed in the Thrive Membership Program, with powerful workshopping and life-changing specific Quanta Freedom Healings™.
+What I covered today—creating self-worth and self-value and learning healthy boundary setting—is addressed in the Thrive Membership Program, which offers powerful workshopping and life-changing specific Quanta Freedom Healings™.

 As well as … going free from toxic ties to abusers, dissolving away your abuse symptoms, releasing self-sabotage, learning how to attract and generate healthy relationships, and so much more.